 This population segment dominates healthcare spending.
 The 50-plus group spends over $525 billion on healthcare, with that number expected to reach $1.1 trillion by the year 2007.
 They purchase 74% of all prescription drugs and 51% of all over-the-counter drug purchases representing a $100 billion market.
 Per capita spending is approximately $467, more than double the average.

 Seniors are aging well, living longer and healthier lives than any generation before them.
 Sixteen million seniors exercise at least three times per week.
 From 1987 to 1995, the number of 55-plus health club members jumped 119%, and the number of 65-plus who joined health clubs rose a staggering 669%.
-Life expectancy has increase 30 years in the past century, extending the life of our members.
+Life expectancy has increased 30 years in the past century, extending the life of our members.
 We can expect similar results in the coming century.
 (American Academy of Anti-aging medicine, 2000)

 Travel – It’s no surprise that seniors like to travel and do it often.
-They represent 80% of all luxury travel purchased in the U.S., making up 65% of all cruise passengers and typically spending 74% more on vacations than the 18-49 year-old population segment.
+They represent 80% of all luxury travel purchased in the U.S., making up 65% of all cruise passengers and typically spending 74% more on vacations than the 18-49 years old population segment.
 In 2017, Visa reported that the older generations are some of the most avid travelers in the world.
 As previously mentioned, the elderly are increasing in numbers, which could mean a boost in the travel and tourism sector.

 The Over 50 Age Group Is The Most Affluent Internet Consumer Market